MattHoyt1/MattHoyt1.github.io/README.md

                 </section>
                 <!-- [Rest of privacy policy sections] -->
                 <section>
-                    <h3 class="text-xl font-semibold text-gray-800 mb-3">2.
-How We Use Your Information</h3>
+                    <h3 class="text-xl font-semibold text-gray-800 mb-3">How We Use Your Information</h3>
                     <p>We use the collected information to:</p>
                     <ul class="list-disc pl-6 mt-2 space-y-2">
                         <li>Provide and improve our services</li>